Vision Loss in Seniors

 Put Safety First

-Change the organization and setup of the home to minimize falls and include stations for everyday items like keys.
+Change the home’s organization and set up to minimize falls and include stations for everyday items like keys.
 Labels should be large print and easy to read.
 You may want to consider adding tactile indicators such as Velcro strips as well.
-Also, use contrasting colors such as a dark bathroom mat on a light floor to help ensure safety.
+Also, use contrasting colors such as a dark bathroom mat on a light floor to ensure safety.

 According to the National Library Service for the Blind and Print Disabled, most adult books are set in 10 – 12 point font, newspapers are set in 8 point, and many Bibles are printed in 6 point font.

 Large-print reading materials are commonly set in 16 – 18 point font.
 Using an e-reader to access large print books and periodicals makes it easier to zoom in as well.
-In addition, some newspapers, magazines, and other periodicals are being printed in large print – even crossword puzzles!
+In addition, the NYT, magazines, and other periodicals are being printed in large print – even crossword puzzles!

 Other Large Print Items